-[†]PSYC 350 Techniques of Counselling: Children [A: 3-0-0]3.
+†PSYC 350 Techniques of Counselling: Children [A: 3-0-0]3.

-Prerequisite: PSYC 160, recommended: PSYC 250 Rotation: Even Academic Year: Fall issues in teaching moral behaviour, conducting behavioural observations, interviewing techniques, using play therapy, and writing a psychological report.
+A practical course demonstrating how to teach parenting skills, issues in teaching moral behaviour, conducting behavioural observations, interviewing techniques, using play therapy, and writing a psychological report.
 Case studies will demonstrate compliance and problem solving methods that are effective with children and adolescents.